Month: May 2025

 He believed we should obey health principles without being bound by them.
 Good advice, and true up to a point.
 But fasting is a powerful journey toward attaining self-mastery that I suspect he missed.

-Sample Bible fasting quotes: Philippians 3:19 “Their end is destruction, their god is their belly, and they glory in their shame, with minds set on earthly things.”
+Consider Philippians 3:19 “Their end is destruction, their god is their belly, and they glory in their shame, with minds set on earthly things.”
 Proverbs 23:2 “Put a knife to your throat if you are given to appetite!”
-Jesus also said (Mat 6:16-18) when you fast, not if you fast.
+Jesus said (Mat 6:16-18) when you fast, not if you fast.

 As you fast, you sharpen mental clarity, deepen self-awareness, and unlock a profound sense of inner strength.
 This ancient practice is more than abstaining from food; it’s a transformative act of discipline that teaches you to conquer desires, endure discomfort, and emerge stronger.